PyayAungSan/Data/README.md

                                               Machine Learning Algorithms

 These fundamental ML algorithms are written according to the equations instructed by free yet amazing Andrew Ng's Stanford Machine learning course.
 The course is mainly instructed in MATLAB.
-But I wrote in Python to practice myself.
+But I wrote in Python to get hands-on experience on python vectorizing.
 I additionally use Python's in-house ready-made scikit-learn and Google's tensor flow libraries to understand better.

 ### Linear Regression